ktaylor63/southeast/site/content/wildlife/plants/american-chaffseed.md

 Most of the surviving populations, and all of the most vigorous populations, are in areas that are still subject to frequent fire.
 These fire-maintained habitats include plantations where prescribed fire is part of a management regime for quail and other game species, army base impact zones that burn regularly because of artillery shelling, forest management areas that are burned to maintain habitat for wildlife (such as the red-cockaded woodpecker), and various other private lands that are burned to maintain open fields.
 Fire may be important to the species in ways that are not yet understood, such as for germination of seed, or in the formation of the connection to the host plant.

-## Historic Range
+## Historic range

 States with historic records only are Massachusetts, Connecticut, New York, Delaware, Maryland, Virginia, Mississippi, Louisiana, Texas, Tennessee, and Kentucky.

-## Current Range
+## Current range

 Currently, American chaffseed occurs in New Jersey, North Carolina, South Carolina, Georgia, Florida, Alabama, and Louisiana.
 American chaffseed was never considered to be common, but populations have declined and the range has seriously contracted in recent decades.

-## Conservation Challenges
+## Conservation challenges

 Fire suppression and competition from other plant species across the Atlantic and Gulf Coast regions remain the greatest threats to American chaffseed.
 Across this species range, the largest, healthiest populations are ones that are burned annually by quail plantation managers.
 Fort Bragg supports the largest populations on federal land due to 2-year fire return intervals from the military trainings.
 The high fire-return interval (1-3 years) needed to support viable populations can be difficult to maintain long-term due to fluctuations in funding and personnel.
 Other threats include habitat destruction due to development and an increase in the urban-wildlife interface that results in fire suppression.
 However, since effective management techniques (i.e. fire prescription) are known and the species occurs in a wide-ranging habitat (longleaf pine savannas and flatwoods), restoration can be achieved with the right management regime, giving American chaffseed a high recovery potential.

-## Recovery Plan
+## Recovery plan

 American chaffseed was listed as an endangered species under the Endangered Species Act in 1992.
 [Download the recovery plan](http://ecos.fws.gov/docs/recovery_plan/950929c.pdf).

-### Actions Needed for Recovery
+### Actions needed for recovery

 - Protect existing populations and manage habitat with a high fire return interval (1-3 years).
 - Reintroduce American chaffseed into the northern and southern portion of the current range.
 - Conduct research to determine species life history traits such as germination ecology.
 - Determine if mowing can effectively serve as a surrogate for fire in populations that cannot be adequately managed with fire.
 - Seek opportunities to include American chaffseed protection into Safe Harbor Agreements or Habitat Conservation Plans developed for red cockaded-woodpecker where the species co-exist.

-## Partnerships, Research and Projects
+## Partnerships, research and projects

 The Service works with federal, state, academic and non-profit organizations and private landowners across the southeastern United States to conserve American chaffseed.

 {{< figure class="photo-center" src="/images/pages/american-chaffseed-ex-situ-plants.jpg" alt="Dozens of small plants in circular canisters for propagation." caption="The South Carolina Botanical Garden is safeguarding American chaffseed populations ex situ (off-site) and will help with future reintroduction efforts in South Carolina.
 Photo by Patrick McMillan, Clemson University." >}}